 Livingston Central High School

-- Livingston Central High School's student population of 360 students has grown by 8% over five school years.
+- Livingston Central High School's student population of 343 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 9-12|

 |Students by Grade|

 - Livingston Central High School is ranked within the bottom 50% of all 1,246 schools in Kentucky (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 14:1 has increased from 13:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (KY)|